causaest/onrbooks/rbooks-online-extras.md

 12. Psychometrics in Exercises using R and RStudio: Textbook and data resource, by Anna Brown: https://bookdown.org/annabrown/psychometricsR/

 A textbook book on Psychometric techniques using R, with exercises based on real data (that can be dowloaded from https://annabrown.name/psychometricsR/).

+13. RMarkdown for Scientists, by Nicholas Tierney: https://rmd4sci.njtierney.com/

+A short book on R Markdown, aimed for scientists, maintained at https://github.com/njtierney/rmd4sci.

+14. RAP Companion, by Matthew Gregory, Matthew Upson: https://ukgovdatascience.github.io/rap_companion/

+A short book about RAP (Reproducible Analytical Pipelines) in R. Useful, but unmaintained.